jesusrafaelchris/SwiftUI/Week 5.md

 ### Week 5: Layout and Structure

 **Overview:**
 This week, we'll dive into effective layout techniques, including how to structure your views and separate layout concerns.
-We'll also learn how to create custom view modifiers and refine your PR review process.
+We'll also learn how to create custom view modifiers and gain confidence in reviewing PR's.

 ## 1. Structuring Your View Hierarchy